 Suggest a speaker

-If you would like to speak at one of our events or would like to suggest someone else to speak at our events please let us know.
+Let us know if you would like to speak at one of our events or would like to suggest a speaker for one of our educational sessions, workshops, or webinars.

-If you would like to put yourself forward to stand for election on our board or on one of our panels please let us know and we will tell you what the next steps are.
+If you would like to stand for election on our board or one of our panels please register your interest and we will tell you the next steps to take.

-Join us at ITB Berlin where WYSE Travel Confederation will be hosting a number of workshops exploring gender issues and the important role women can play in helping your business to thrive.
+During ITB Berlin we were joined by a number of industry experts who hosted workshops exploring gender issues and the important role women can play in helping your business thrive.

 The Women in Travel mentor programme

 The women in travel project offers employees the opportunity to help one another develop through collaboration, goal achievement and problem solving.
 Mentoring is a developmental partnership through which partners share perspectives as they foster personal and professional growth.

 Employees at any level can apply to be mentored, and mentors are chosen from manager level and above.

 - Leadership training